 FY 2020/21 will be a litmus test for businesses world-over.
-Sri Lanka’s status will be with bigger challenges, leading towards a recession at least – 2% as predicted.
+Sri Lanka’s status will be with bigger challenges, leading towards a recession of at least – 2% as predicted.
 The pandemic will challenge the businesses to the challenge named, “the survival of the fittest”.

-However, mixed reactions on Logistics and Transport, many has marked the trade as a post-pandemic growth sector.
+However, mixed reactions on Logistics and Transport, many have marked the trade as a post-pandemic growth sector.
 But don’t expect business as usual, all stakeholders, People, Assets, Processes, and Systems needs to be gearing for the disruption.

 Reassess Mobility for Optimizing Profitability!